 The Program Managers' Curriculum is designed to build knowledge, skills, and abilities that are applied to managing any Family and MWR program.
-The Curriculum consists of six (6) virtual classroom courses, two (2) blended courses, and two (2) elective residential courses.
+The Curriculum consists of five (5) virtual classroom courses and two (2) blended courses.
 Each course is standalone and can be taken in any order and on any timeframe; excluding the Business Plan Development course, which is the capstone course.